 - Who does the CDO report to?
-Ideally, the CDO will be an equal on the executive team but the organizational fit varies.
+Ideally, the CDO will be equal on the executive team, but the organizational fit varies.

 - Stakeholder buy-in to both the usage of data and the role itself also varies greatly in different organizations.

 - Battles with the CIO.
 CIOs trend towards attempting to save money, while CDOs typically want to invest in new technologies.

 - High turnover.
 The average tenure of a CDO is two years.
 This may, however, come from CDOs going to where the grass is greener.

 - Clarity of mission.
 Only 28% of recent survey respondents say that the role is successful and established.